The Gardens of Temple Dinsley

 1714, which was demolished in around 1797 ) and the clock tower C. Also, the two tree-lined drives

-with the Hitchin Road.
+parallel to the Hitchin Road.
 Temple Farm and its outbuildings are south-east of Temple Dinsley.

 While this map has been acclaimed for its accuracy, the depiction of Temple Dinsley appears to be

 incorrect.
-The shorter, west side of the mansion has always been portrayed as being towards the
+The shorter west side of the mansion has always been portrayed as being towards the

 hamlet of Preston, as it is today.
 On Drury’s map, the longer south (and rear) side of Temple Dinsley is